Spring 2017 Update

 Class Project: “Aged Out: The Stories that Built Us”

 In addition to serving our child clients, we have made significant progress on our project: “Aged Out: The Stories that Built Us.”
 The project’s core mission is to provide insight into the child welfare system through the eyes of former foster children who grew up under, then aged out of, State care.
 Clinic students have researched, planned, and conducted interviews with young adults (eighteen-years-old or older) who have aged out of foster care in order to create podcasts from the interviews that will be shared publicly.
 The project will be ongoing, continuing each semester with new interviews, new stories, and new ways to provide voices to a historically voiceless population.
-We hope to have the podcast active by the end of 2017.
+We hope to have the podcast active by the sometime in 2018.

 Through this project, the students have established invaluable connections with other community organizations, including CitySquare’s Transition Resource Access Center (TRAC) and Persevere UNTil Success Happens (PUSH).
 TRAC provides a regional safety net for former foster youth when they age out of the system and are facing life on their own.
 Each year, the program helps more than 800 at-risk teens make a life plan and get the skills they need to survive on their own.
 PUSH is a student organization at University of North Texas created to provide positive support, resources, and fellowship to foster care alumni at UNT.